Anna Bay

 Anna Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch identified five projects likely impacting the area.
 Key projects include Birubi Point Aboriginal Place Tourism Transport Interchange, The Bay Resort, 36 Port Stephens Drive Residential Development, and Anna Bay Strategy and Town Plan.
-Relevant projects are detailed below.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.